WallaceKelly/daml-project/README.md

 * Are clients using this to persist data that is not really required for the contract?

+* When to create a template with an Optional member that gets set by a choice... and when to just create a second template? (e.g., FoodCart.Validate)

+* Can a choice create two contracts (e.g., Accepting a bid should should create the DeliveryContract _and_ archive the DeliveryBidRequest)

 ## Improvements?

-* The VS Code Snippet for choice could be improved (to match some of the samples in the tutorials)
+* The VS Code Snippet for `choice` could be improved (to match some of the samples in the tutorials)
-* Allow | character before the first value of a sum types.
+* Allow | character before the first value of sum types (purely for eye-candy and to match my F# background.)

     ```daml
     data PosValidation =
         | Valid with price : Decimal
         | Invalid with msg : Text
     ```

-* When to create a template with an Optional member that gets set by a choice... and when to just create a second template? (e.g., FoodCart.Validate)
+* The wording of the warning "`The import of SomeModule is redundant...`" confused me at first.
+Would it be better phrased as "`The import of SomeModule is unnecessary...`" or "`...unused...`"

+* When building in the command line, I saw [redundant error messages for the same error](./redundant-error-msgs.png).

+* When viewing error messages on the command line, [my Windows PowerShell Core terminal did not respect some of the character codes](./unrespected-char-codes.png).

+* It would be nice if [script error messages were available on the script results page](./error-msg-in-script-results.png).